peterzsula/Project_2_1/ReadMe.md

     - A king piece is allowed to make simple moves, but also is allowed to move diagonally to any empty square.
     - A king can make regular captures, but is also allowed to capture any enemy piece (in any direction) if and only if its linearly-following square is empty.

+## Algorithms
+### Adversarial Search.
+1. Minimax
+2. Alpha-Beta Pruning
+3. MonteCarlo Tree Search
+4. Proof-Number Search
+### Machine Learning.
+1. Random Forest

-## Project Structure and Algorithms
+## Project Structure
+### Main Classes
+-Game Logic.
+-Game State.
-The main class of this program is `CheckersApp.java`, which initializes and displays the primary scene, handles moves and capturing logic, king promotion, sets a timer for each turn and calls methods from other classes for other necessary functionalities.
+- The main class of this program is `CheckersApp.java`, which initializes and displays the primary scene, handles moves and capturing logic, king promotion, sets a timer for each turn and calls methods from other classes for other necessary functionalities.
-`GUI. java` is the class where the application shall be initiated.
+- `GUI. java` is the class where the application shall be initiated.
 Sets the Main Layout design created which introduces a Home window, which allows the selection of the number of players before starting a game.
-Calls the main class CheckersApp.java
+Calls the main class CheckersApp.java.
+- Agent.

+### Supporting Classes

 Along that, there are some enums, helper and complementary classes:
 - **Piece**: This class designs, defines the piece object and its playing constraints
   - And its helper enum **PieceType**, which list the different types of pieces (white, black, kings...)